S2000Erwin/sendmoremoney/README.md

 First, we try to write down the mathematical formula

-In ones-digit
+For ones digit

 > D + E = Y --- (1)

 But there is also an alternative if D + E is greater than 9.
-In this case, an overthrow is created.
+In this case, an overthrow is generated.

 > D + E = 10 + Y ---(2)